Utility Avoidance

 ZS Superuser: Advanced Location, Strike Investigation, and Coaching for Scottish Water Supply Chain

-Sygma's ZS Superuser course is the ZSI-specific version of the advanced superuser programme, built for teams working within the Scottish Water supply chain.
-Same structure and standard as the EUS Superuser, mapped to the Zero Strike Initiative framework.
+Sygma's ZS Superuser course is the ZSI-specific super user cat and genny training programme, built for teams working within the Scottish Water supply chain.
+This advanced training course follows the same structure and standard as the EUS Superuser, mapped to the Zero Strike Initiative framework for locating underground services and buried utilities.

 Duration